 Glamorous Glass frogs… jewels of the forest.

 Since then my interest in amphibians has been piqued.
-Having said that though, one group of neotropical frogs has captured my imagination since my first visit to Costa Rica in 2010.
+Having said that, one group of neotropical frogs had already captured my imagination since my first visit to Costa Rica in 2010.

 Throughout the neotropics you can find, if you are lucky, little translucent green jewels known as glass frogs.